Getting started

 1. Run a few queries through your application

-2. Check the DB Optimizer dashboard in the CAST AI console
+2. Check the DBO dashboard in the Cast AI console

 3. You should see query statistics and cache performance metrics